 In the case of a single dwelling unit, you cannot claim a refund for curtilage which exceeds 0.4047 hectares (1 acre).
-The curtilage is the area around the house such as gardens, paths, driveways.
+The curtilage is the area around the house such as gardens, paths and driveways.

-You must have received a Stamp Duty certificate.
+- You must have received a stamp certificate.

-You must commence building a house(s) or apartment(s) on the land within 30 months after the date of the transfer of the land to you.
+- You must commence building within 30 months of the date of the transfer of the land to you.

-You will have to pay back the Stamp Duty that was refunded to you in certain circumstances:
+You will have to pay back the Stamp Duty that was refunded to you if:

 - the building work is not completed within the specified period